CostkaKukru/VRP-Project/README.md

 # Vehicle Routing Problem (VRP) Optimization

 This project tackles the Vehicle Routing Problem (VRP) with a focus on optimizing bus routes in Berlin, Germany.
-It leverages a grid-based scoring model and integrates advanced optimization algorithms, including Simulated Annealing (SA), Branch and Bound (BaB), and machine learning-enhanced approaches.
+It leverages a grid-based scoring model and integrates advanced optimization algorithms, including Simulated Annealing (SA), Branch and Bound (BaB), and machine learning-enhanced (gradient boosting) approaches.

 ---